 XXII.
 Civil Rights

-In the event of a formal allegation of Civil Rights discrimination, including those related to employment, or an adverse finding of discrimination against a subrecipient agency by a federal or state court or a federal or state administrative agency, OCJP subrecipients are required to immediately notify the OCJP Civil Rights coordinator in writing by completing the Civil Rights Complaint Notification form (See Appendix P: Discrimination Complaint Notification) within 45 days.
+IMPORTANT.
+See “Chapter II.
+Achievement of Operational Status, Subsection (G) OCJP Notifications” for reporting requirements to OCJP when an agency receives a formal allegation of Civil Rights discrimination, including those related to employment, a lawsuit or administrative charge/complaint alleging discrimination, or an adverse finding of discrimination against a subrecipient agency by a federal or state court or a federal or state administrative agency.

 1. Title VI of the Civil Rights Act of 1964, as amended, prohibits discrimination on the basis of race, color, or national origin in the delivery of services or benefits by recipients of federal financial assistance.
 42 U.S.C.
 2000d; 28 C.F.R. pt.
 42, subpt.
 D.